 Ikko Tanaka was a Japanese graphic designer whose work often made interesting usage of polygons.
 Therefore, it’s only fitting that his creations are remade via CSS.
 This presentation captures Tanaka’s style and is also a great example of CSS grid, clip paths and other advanced techniques.

 Speaking of beautiful tributes, here’s one to the late great David Bowie.
 The rock music icon is the star of this jQuery-powered low-poly animation.
 Ever into technology, Bowie himself may well have loved this depiction.

 Virtual Library by Andy Barefoot

 Sporting an eye-catching CSS grid layout, this book display would be a perfect fit for an eCommerce shop.
 Thanks to the diamond-shaped grid, it’s at once complex, symmetrical and easy to digest.
 A snazzy hover effect also adds to the atmosphere.

-A Beautiful Background
+A Beautiful Background by Chris Johnson

 Background textures are a common use for geometric shapes.
 You can see why when viewing this example.
 It utilizes Delaunay triangulation to create a colorful-yet-subtle animation that would be sure to grab a user’s attention.
 Imagine using it in a hero area or other prominent place.